snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

 Response function types
 ~~~~~~~~~~~~~~~~~~~~~~~

-The types of response functions listed in the responses specification
+The types of responses specified in an input file are commonly paired
-are most often paired with the iterative technique called for in the
+with the iterative technique called for in a :dakkw:`method`
-:dakkw:`method` specification:
+specification block:

-- an optimization data set comprised of :dakkw:`responses-objective_functions`,
+- **Optimization** data set comprised of :dakkw:`responses-objective_functions`,
   :dakkw:`responses-objective_functions-nonlinear_inequality_constraints`, and
   :dakkw:`responses-objective_functions-nonlinear_equality_constraints`.
-This data set is
+This
-  appropriate for use with optimization methods, e.g., the methods in :ref:`opt`.
+  data set is primarily for use with optimization methods, e.g., the
-  When using :ref:`results files <responses:results>`, the responses must be ordered:
+  methods in :ref:`opt`.
+When using :ref:`results files
+  <responses:results>`, the responses must be ordered: objectives,
-  objectives, inequalities, then equalities.
+  inequalities, then equalities.

-- a calibration data set comprised of :dakkw:`responses-calibration_terms`,
+- **Calibration** data set comprised of :dakkw:`responses-calibration_terms`,
+  :dakkw:`responses-calibration_terms-nonlinear_inequality_constraints`,
-  :dakkw:`responses-calibration_terms-nonlinear_inequality_constraints`, and
+  and
   :dakkw:`responses-calibration_terms-nonlinear_equality_constraints`.
+This
-This data set is
+  data set is primarily for use calibration
-  appropriate for use with nonlinear least squares algorithms, e.g.,
-  the methods in :ref:`nls`.
-When using :ref:`results files <responses:results>`
+  algorithms, e.g., the methods in :ref:`nls` and :ref:`uq:bayesian`.
+When using
-  the responses must be ordered:
+  :ref:`results files <responses:results>` the responses must
-  calibration terms, inequalities, then equalities.
+  be ordered: calibration terms, inequalities, then equalities.

-- a generic data set comprised of :dakkw:`responses-response_functions`.
-This data
+- **Generic** data set comprised of
-  set is appropriate for use with uncertainty quantification methods, e.g.,
+  :dakkw:`responses-response_functions`.
+This data set is appropriate
+  for use with uncertainty quantification methods, e.g., the methods
-  the methods in :ref:`uq`.
+  in :ref:`uq`.

 Certain general-purpose iterative techniques, such as parameter studies
 and design of experiments methods, can be used with any of these data